In the B2B tech landscape, buyers seek partners who get them, not just vendors who sell to them. By Alex McLellan, B2B Tech Copywriter

-B2B Emails: 3 Tips to Maximize Lead Nurturing
+B2B Emails: 3 Tips for Better Lead Nurturing

 Expectations for digital marketing soared as the pandemic drove customers to this avenue of lead generation.
 Consumer email marketing led the way and now B2B needs to catch up.